+The Agency has determined that the collection of very small annual assessments can result in a net loss to the Agency due to the costs of processing.
+It light of the legal obligation to ensure that property owners pay assessments in proportion to the special benefit they receive, the Agency has determined that waiving those very small assessments is not legally permissible.
+The Agency has therefore set a minimum assessment at \$2.00.
 The minimum annual assessment will be \$2.00 per parcel to reflect the cost to administer the Assessment Roll.
 All annual assessments calculated to be less than \$2.00 will be raised to the \$2.00 minimum.
-If the additional revenue collected by the SJAFCA due to the minimum assessment exceeds the cost to administer the O&M Assessment Roll, the funds will be added to the reserve fund for the LCMA's Services.
+If the additional revenue collected by the SJAFCA due to the minimum assessment exceeds the cost to administer the Assessment Roll, the funds will be added to the reserve fund for the LCMA's Services.